Suggested links

 How long does it take to detox from hydrocodone?

 Hydrocodone will be completely out of your system within about 8 hours.
-It has a half-life of about 3.8 hours, meaning half a normal dose will be gone from your system in this time frame.
+Its half-life is about 3.8 hours, meaning half a normal dose will be gone from your system in this time frame.

 Medical detox programs can help ensure the hydrocodone detox process goes smoothly, keeping you safe while the drug leaves your body.